schneider128k/ai_course/README.md

+I taught a course on artificial intelligence in Fall 2018.

+I used the materials (slides and programming assignments) from [UC Berkeley CS188 Intro to AI](http://ai.berkeley.edu/home.html).
+Using these materials, I covered the following topics:
+- Uninformed search
+- Informed search
+- Adverseral search
+- Expectimax search
+- Markov decision processes
+- Reinforcement learning

+At the end of the semester, I introduced [OpenAI gym](https://gym.openai.com/) and showed the students how to solve simple environments such as frozen late, taxi, cartpole, mountain car using tabular q-learning and q-learning combined with simple neural networks and a reply buffer.
+The code for this part of the course is in this repo.

+---

 # Reinforcement learning #

 This is a collection of simple reinforcement learning projects for my course CAP 5636 Advanced Artificial Intelligence in Fall 2018.